 Back in January, MIT released their list of the top 10 technology breakthroughs for 2018.
 Ranked at number 3 is a project currently underway in a dusty section of Toronto, where the city meets the Lake Ontario waterfront.
 This project, known as Quayside, was conceived and is currently being launched by Alphabet’s Sidewalk Labs.
 Alphabet is the parent company for the tech giant Google.
 These engineers want to discover and “reshape the ways we live, work, and play in urban neighborhoods.”
-And, in the process, they’d like to transform the waterfront into one of the world’s most innovative neighborhoods.
+And, in the process, they’d like to transform the waterfront into one of the world’s most innovative neighborhoods, coined a “sensing city”.

 The Quayside is basically a bunch of cement slabs and weedy lots sprinkled around dusty warehouses and hidden automotive parts shops.
 This scantly populated area will be repurposed for enjoyment by the public.
 The scope of work is not limited to a little bit of curb appeal.
 The team is essentially rethinking it from the ground up.
 Items on their punch list include lots of sensor-driven technologies: